Archandan35/LexAI/image/design.md

 ### Purpose of the Page

-This page allows users to configure **Notification Preferences** for the Swipe application.
+This page allows users to configure **Notification Preferences** for the   CoreX application.
 Users can enable or disable different categories of notifications including promotional updates, operational alerts, and transactional notifications.

 ### Total Number of Sections / Cards / Forms